 - Allows the externalization of all translatable text strings (i.e., separating text from code).

 - Handles the different address, time, date, and numerical formats used in German.

 The process of German internationalization may include the following four steps:

-- Discovery - Includes the preparation of a German internationalization kit and an analysis of the current internationalization readiness of the source Web site or software application.
+1) Discovery: includes the preparation of a German internationalization kit and an analysis of the current internationalization readiness of the source website or software application.

 - Global marketing plans and requirements.

 - Externalizing text strings for ease of localization.